pcardotatgit/Extended_TID_version_2/README.md

 	#python 3_download_public_feeds.py

-Depending on the number of feed into the feed list and their size, this operation will take several minutes to complete.
+Depending on the number of feeds into the feed list and depending on their sizes, this downloading operation will take several minutes to complete.

-The result of this operation is the storage of the clean feed into 3 SQLI Tables.
+The result of this operation is the storage of the clean feeds into 3 SQLI Tables.
 One for each kind of observables.
 Observables are de duplicated into the tables.

 This script is the core of the application.
-This is this script which update the output feeds.
+This is this script which updates the feeds to be exposed.

 You will have to run it regularly ( once a day for example ).
 And the best to do so is to create a batch and add this batch to the CRON JOB list.